DIADesignGuild/game-studio/P02/Game Design Document - P02.md

       1. Draw 1 card for Setup.
       2. Draw 1 card for Development.
       3. Draw 1 card for Twist.
-      4. Draw 1 card for conclusion.
+      4. Draw 1 card for Conclusion.
       5. Arrange into its sub-spread within the super-spread.
       6. Repeat for however many episodes are specified by the current level.
    4. Arrange Meta and Act Cards into the super-spread.